Sum2dou/sum2dou.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm a third year postgraduate student from School of Computer Science, China University of Geosciences.
+I gained my master degree from School of Computer Science, China University of Geosciences.

 My research interest focus on interdisciplinary of AI and HCI includes(but are not limited to): Human-centered AI , Graph neural network, data mining, Computer Supported Cooperative Work, visualization and their applications such as healthcare, ecology, society, education and so on.